JRapt0r/fetch-art/README.md

 # Fetch-Art

 A simple web app for finding high quality album art.
-Fetch-Art provides a GUI for querying the iTunes api and returning the highest resolution artwork available.
+Fetch-Art provides a GUI for querying the iTunes API and returns the highest resolution artwork available.
 All artwork is hosted by Apple.

 <p align="center">
   <a href="https://fetch-art.pages.dev" rel="noreferrer noopener" target="_blank">